jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/what_is_it.rst

   mechanically decoupled from the operator's hand, it is possible to scale down the motion.
 This allows operators to perform finer tasks.
+* Many hands.
+The operator can control up to 3 instruments and the camera.
+Foot pedals are used to select which arms are active on the patient's side at any given time.
+When inactive, instruments and camera are held in place.
+There is no need for an assistant to handle the endoscope or a third instrument.
 * Hand-eye registration.
 The system can determine the pose and orientation of the patient side manipulators with respect to the endoscopic camera.
-Using this information, it is possible to compute the change of orientation (in 3D) to be applied to the surgeon's moves so the directions remain natural.
+Using this information, it is possible to compute the change of orientation (in 3D) to be applied to the surgeon's moves, so the directions remain natural.
 If the surgeon moves to the left, the instrument will move to the left in the stereo display regardless of the camera pose.
 * The operator is seated at an ergonomic console during most of the